MWATelescope/manta-ray-client/README.md

 ## Description

-Python API and helper scripts to interact with the MWA archive.
+Python API and helper scripts to interact with the [MWA ASVO](https://asvo.mwatelescope.org)

 ## Job Services